 Hello everybody!
 I hope this post finds you well.
 Today we’re looking at some favourite wedding colour combinations which can be adapted for just about any kind of day.
-So if you’ve recently got engage – firstly CONGRATULATIONS! and secondly, cast your lovely eyes over these moodboards to kick start your wedding planning.
+So if you’ve recently got engaged – firstly CONGRATULATIONS! and secondly, cast your lovely eyes over these moodboards to kick start your wedding planning.

 Love Mirlah xx